gregjd/gregjd.github.io/_posts/2017-08-03-types-of-federal-lands.md

 - [Smokey Bear](https://en.wikipedia.org/wiki/Smokey_Bear) is a product of the USFS, the Ad Council, and the National Association of State Foresters.
 It has nothing to do with the NPS.
 - NPS units often have restrictions on dogs.
 USFS and BLM lands are a better bet for dog allowance.
 - Many portions of USFS and BLM land allow you to camp for free almost anywhere you want.
 There are also no entrance fees, only day-use fees at some recreation sites.
-- Land management is not the *only* activity of the land management agencies.
+- Land management is not the *only* activity of the land-management agencies.
 They all have other roles too.
 - Unless otherwise cited, most numbers in this post come from [this Congressional Research Service report](https://www.everycrsreport.com/reports/R42346.html).